cvondrick/torch-starter/README.md

 --------
 Define your model in the `net` variable.
 By default, it is AlexNet.
 To learn more about the modules you can use, see [nn](https://github.com/torch/nn/blob/master/README.md).
 You can also adjust your loss with the `criterion` variable.

 Remember to also adjust any options in `opt`, such as the learning rate and the number of classes.
+Setting these hyperparameters is a bit of an art, but generally it is recommended to use a learning rate of `0.001` and batch size of at least `64`, but `128` or `256` may be better if you have the memory.
+For a systematic study, see [this paper](https://arxiv.org/pdf/1606.02228v2.pdf).

 Finally, to start training, just do: